Telecentric lens

-A telecentric lens is a special optical lens (often an objective lens or a camera lens) that has its entrance or exit pupil, or both, at infinity.
-Telecentric lenses are often used for precision optical two-dimensional measurements or reproduction and other applications that are sensitive to the image magnification or the angle of incidence of light.
+A telecentric lens is a special type of optical lens (often an objective lens or a camera lens) that has its entrance or exit pupil, or both, at infinity.
+Telecentric lens image magnification is insensitive to either the distance between an object being imaged and the lens, or the distance between the image plane and the lens, or both; this specialized optical property is called telecentricity.
+Telecentric lenses are used for precision optical two-dimensional measurements, reproduction (e.g., photolithography), and other applications that are sensitive to the image magnification or the angle of incidence of light.

-The simplest way to make a lens telecentric is to put the aperture stop at one of the lens's focal points.
-This makes the chief rays (light rays that pass through the center of the aperture) on the other side of the lens parallel to the optical axis for any point in the field of view.
-Commercially available telecentric lenses are often compound lenses that include multiple lens elements, for improved optical performance.
-Telecentricity is not a property of the lenses inside the compound lens but is established by the location of the aperture stop in the lens.
-The aperture stop selects the rays that are passed through the lens and the specific selection is what makes a lens telecentric.
+A simple way to make a lens telecentric is to put the aperture stop at one of the lens's focal points.
+This allows only rays parallel to the optical axis (including the chief rays that pass through the center of the aperture stop) to pass from object points in the field of view through the lens to form the image.
+Commercially available telecentric lenses are often compound lenses that include multiple lens elements for improved optical performance.
+Telecentricity is not a property of these lens elements per se; it is established by the location of the aperture stop in the lens.
+The aperture stop selectively passes and blocks light rays passing through the lens, and the specific selection of parallel rays makes a lens telecentric.